beinformed2020/BeInformed/content/_index.md

 +++

 ![Be Informed Pheonix Logo](blog/ims/Logo600w.png#center)
-### We are at a critical pivotal point in humanities history.
+### We are at a critical pivotal point in humanity's history.

 Whether your perspective is spiritual, religious, environmental, scientific, technological, conspiratorial or social we are in unparalleled times.
 During the enforced lockdown there has been a global opportunity to reassess our own lives, what we consider ‘essential’ or what is really important to us, and of course to consider the future humanity is rapidly progressing towards.